jiahyphenyee/50.037-Blockchain/README.md

         """
         return self.resolve()
 ```
-Comparing the length of the chains.
+Comparing the length of the chains when carrying out the fork resolution.
+The resolve() function returns the last_node of the longest chain.
 ```
 def resolve(self):
         idx = -1